-In October of 2000, the United States (U.S.) Congress created the T nonimmigrant status by passing the Victims of Trafficking and Violence Prevention Act.
-The legislation strengthened the ability of law enforcement agencies to investigate and prosecute human trafficking, and offered protection for noncitizen victims from deportation and permission to work in the U.S. This is otherwise known as a T-Visa.
+In October of 2000, the United States Congress created the T nonimmigrant status by passing the Victims of Trafficking and Violence Prevention Act.
+The legislation strengthened the ability of law enforcement agencies to investigate and prosecute human trafficking and offered protection for noncitizen victims from deportation and permission to work in the United States.
+This is otherwise known as a T Visa.

-Assembly Bill 2027 (Assembly Member Quirk), signed by Governor Brown on September 28, 2016, requires specified certifying entities, including state law enforcement agencies, to review and certify T-Visa requests pursuant to Section 679.11 of the California Penal Code (PC).
+Assembly Bill 2027 (Chapter 749, Quirk), signed by Governor Brown on September 28, 2016, requires specified certifying entities, including state law enforcement agencies, to review and certify T Visa requests pursuant to California Penal Code Section 679.11.
 Assembly Bill 2027 went into effect January 1, 2017.
+(Refer to Annex A.)

-In order to qualify for a T-Visa, Section 679.11 PC specifies petitioners must be a victim of human trafficking which includes either of the following:
+In order to qualify for a T Visa, California Penal Code Section 679.11 specifies petitioners must be a victim of human trafficking which includes any of the following:

-- Sex trafficking in which a commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such act has not attained 18 years of age. - The recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery. - Any crime which is substantially similar to the criminal activity described above, and the attempt, conspiracy, or solicitation to commit any of those offenses.
+- Sex trafficking in which a commercial sex act is induced by force, fraud, or coercion, or in which the person induced to perform such an act has not attained 18 years of age. - The recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery. - Any crime which is substantially similar to the criminal activity described above, and the attempt, conspiracy, or solicitation to commit any of those offenses.